 That was the course of my life in all interactions with people.
 Of course, I couldn't become a hermit, but when I wasn't working, out at a club with friends, or catching a movie, I was at home by myself, doors locked, windows closed.
 Over time, it came to me that I didn't have to walk up to people I know or random people I don't know and just blurt out their future.
 I could word my precognitions to be perceived as sage advice.
 Surprise of all the surprises, it worked, and I became known as the office go-to person for that kind of thing.
 That was a whole lot of weight off my shoulders.

 I lived in the Kina'u Street towers on the 18th floor, which overlooked the freeway heading in the Hawai'i Kai direction.
 That vista was my quiet place to take in whenever I sat on the lanai with a glass of wine or if I had amiable company over for the evening.
 On one of those evenings, I dozed off while sitting in my Indonesian cocoon chair.
 What I saw in my dream could have either been a vivid vision of a future event, or it could have been the wine that gave me a slight headache.
 Whatever the case, what I saw shook me to my core.
-In it, I was on the freeway that I overlooked every day and saw myself drive past my condo.
+In it, I was on the freeway I overlooked every day and saw myself drive past my condo.
 In front of me, traffic slowed because of the merging of the Pi'ikoi on-ramp and the Punahou off-ramp.
-A car head was three large petroleum trucks taking up all the lanes from left to right.
+A car length ahead was three large petroleum trucks taking up all the lanes from left to right.
 Raymond Alfred had been racing his friend Taylor Minatoya from Kahalu'u in their Nissan Skylines.
 Now, they sped down the Pali highway, taking that ramp that would bring them to merge past the Kina'u Street exit.
-They were nearly
+They were nearly going 95 pm when cutting around a vehicle that slowed at the Punahou off-ramp.
+It was too late when they saw the monstrous-sized petroleum trucks.
+Raymond and Taylor hit the trucks straight on, causing a massive spill.
+Coupled with the stifling humidity and the fact that a homeless person walking on the overpass was so scared by the sound of the crash that he dropped his cigarette on the freeway below, causing the fuel to ignite into a massive fireball, and you have a horrible disaster.

 I woke in a cold sweat.
 The next morning, I called off sick for a few days, packed everything I had, and bought a house sight/site unseen on Kaua'i.
 I quit my job and was moved in by the weekend, but not without consulting a physician first regarding headaches that cause me to hallucinate.
 Well, that's what I told them, but that wasn't the case.
 I didn't want to see the future anymore.
-I was prescribed very strong doses of anti-psychotic meds.
+I was prescribed potent doses of anti-antipsychotic.
 The kind that made me sit on the edge of my bed and stare at everything in the room without seeing it.

 "Cliff," I said while looking at him and Serena, who sat in the back seat.
 I wanted to tell the two of them that I could see the future and that in a few seconds, we'd be dead.